tekumara/notes/k3s.md

 # k3s

 [k3s](https://k3s.io/) is a lightweight Kubernetes distribution with low resource requirements, eg: it doesn't use [resource hungry etcd](https://github.com/etcd-io/etcd/issues/11460).
-It's great for creating lots of temporary development clusters.
+It's great for creating lots of disposable development clusters.

 The main limitation is it doesn't share its host's local image store ([see below](#local-image-store)) so images aren't cached, and it requires extra steps to access locally built images.